Tax free bondsComments Share

-After the maturity i.e. the defined for which the money was borrowed by the companies ends, the principal amount has to be returns to the investors.
+After the maturity i.e. the defined time for which the money was borrowed by the companies ends, the principal amount has to be returns to the investors.
 During the tenure of the bond, interest is given on monthly or, half yearly, quarterly or yearly basis.

 What is tax free bond?

-As the name suggest, interest earned on tax free bonds are tax free, irrespective of the income slab of the customer need not to pay any taxes on the income earned from tax free bonds.
+As the name suggest, interest earned on tax free bonds are tax free, irrespective of the income slab of the customer he need not to pay any taxes on the income earned from tax free bonds.